TrackerControl/tracker-control-android/README.md

 of Professor Max van Kleek.

 ## Installation / Download

-*Supported Android versions: 5.1 to 9.
-Android 10 is not supported.*

 The app can be [downloaded here](https://github.com/OxfordHCC/tracker-control-android/releases).

 Alternatively, there exists a [repository for F-Droid](https://apt.izzysoft.de/fdroid/index/apk/net.kollnig.missioncontrol).